-- .1 Prior to construction of Water, Wastewater and Stormwater Service Connections all permit approvals must be in place. - .2 Applicant to provide HRWC Water Services Operations Technologist with access to the work, and to locations where products are to be incorporated into the work are being prepared. - .3 Applicant is to notify HRWC Water Services Operations Technologist at least twenty-four (24) hours in advance of requirements for tests and inspections.
-All tests are to be conducted by the Applicant's Professional Engineer or their representative, and are to be witnessed by the HRWC Water Services Operations Technologist. - .4 HRWC Water Services Operations Technologist will visit the site at intervals appropriate to the progress of construction to become familiar with the progress and quality of the work.
-The Applicant is required to provide full-time inspection, by a Professional Engineer or their designate, for all aspects of the construction (public and private) and testing of the Water, Wastewater and Stormwater Service Connections, including all pipe bedding, pipe laying and backfilling of trenches. - .5 The Applicant's Professional Engineer or their representative is responsible for independently collecting and recording all of the required record drawing information.
-Use of the construction contractor's survey notes and data by the Applicant's Professional Engineer for record drawings is not permitted. - .6 The Applicant's Professional Engineer is to provide written certification that the installed services were installed under their direction and that they are installed in accordance with the approved drawings and specifications.
+- .1 Prior to construction of Water, Wastewater and Stormwater Service Connections all permit approvals must be in place. - .2 Applicant to provide Engineering Approvals Operations Technologist with access to the work, and to locations where products to be incorporated into the work are being prepared. - .3 Applicant is to notify Engineering Approvals Operations Technologist at least twenty-four (24) hours in advance of requirements for tests and inspections.
+All tests are to be conducted by the Applicant's Professional Engineer or their representative, and are to be witnessed by the Engineering Approvals Operations Technologist. - .4 Engineering Approvals Operations Technologist will visit the site at intervals appropriate to the progress of construction to become familiar with the progress and quality of the work.
+The Applicant is required to provide full-time inspection, by a Professional Engineer or their designate, for all aspects of the construction (public and private) and testing of the Water, Wastewater and Stormwater Service Connections, including all pipe bedding, pipe laying and backfilling of trenches. - .5 Applicant is to notify Engineering Approvals Cross Connection Control Technologist at least twenty-four (24) hours in advance of requirements for inspection. - .6 The Applicant's Professional Engineer or their representative is responsible for independently collecting and recording all the required record drawing information.
+Use of the construction contractor's survey notes and data by the Applicant's Professional Engineer for record drawings is not permitted. - .7 The Applicant's Professional Engineer is to provide written certification that the installed services were installed under their direction and that they are installed in accordance with the approved drawings and specifications.